kjh311/map_api/README.md

 "Out and About" adds activity locations to a Google Map.
-Info, Picture, weather conditions, surf report, snow report is displayed, allowing the user to see at a glance which activities are worth doing.
+Info, Picture, weather conditions, surf report, snow report, driving directions is displayed, allowing the user to see at a glance which activities are worth doing.